brettpreston/Rustic_Audio/README.md

 # Rustic_Audio

-Rustic_Audio is a voice recorder application with a DSP effects chain for audio cleaning and an Opus encoder for outputing small audio files.
+Rustic_Audio is a voice recorder application with a DSP effects chain for audio cleaning, and an Opus encoder for outputing small audio files.
 This project is licensed under the GPL-3.0 License.

 ## Features

 - Record audio from the default input device
 - Apply DSP effects for audio cleaning
-- Encode processed audio to Opus format
+- Encode processed audio to Opus
 - Playback original and processed audio

 ## DSP Effects and Settings